SankalpBahad/Flight-Management-System/README.md

-# Flight Management System - Project Phase 4
+# Flight Management System

 ## Overview
-This project is the final phase of the CS4.301 - Data and Applications course (Monsoon '23).
-The objective is to implement a Flight Management System using MySQL for database creation and Python3 for building a command line interface.
-The project involves creating the database based on previously modeled relational schemas and implementing functional requirements through SQL queries and a Python script.
+The objective is implementing a Flight Management System using MySQL for database creation and Python3 for building a command line interface.
+The project involves creating the database based on previously modelled relational schemas and implementing functional requirements through SQL queries and a Python script.

 ## Project Structure
 The project is divided into two main parts: